frida/frida-website/_i18n/en/_docs/stalker.md

     // through x28 then their values will be preserved.
 Hence,
     // we don't need to store them here as they will not be
     // modified.
 If however, we make a callout, then we want
-    // the stalker end user to have visibility of the full
+    // the Stalker end user to have visibility of the full
     // register set and to be able to make any modifications
     // they see fit to them.
     gum_arm64_writer_put_push_reg_reg (cw,